2024-2025 Academic Year

 - Interns participate in 4-6 hours of didactic seminars each week during the fall and spring semesters.
 Seminars focus on such professional issues as case consultation, collaborative practice, diversity and multiculturalism, ethics, group therapy practice, crisis care, trauma, job search and EPPP, and supervision and consultation.

-- Interns are also supervised on a weekly screening shift where they learn to quickly asses incoming clients and manage crisis and emergency situations.
-Supervisory consultation and back-up are provided to interns at all times, and particularly while learning crisis management skills.
+- Interns are also supervised on a weekly screening shift where they learn to quickly assess incoming clients and manage crisis and emergency situations.
+Supervisory consultation and backup are provided to interns at all times, and particularly while learning crisis management skills.

-All of the major activities interns participate in are geared toward promoting their professional development.
-Formal training and supervision activities comprise 25% of an intern’s weekly schedule.
-Service delivery hours are limited to no more than 65% of an intern's time.
+All of the major activities in which interns participate in are geared toward promoting their professional development.
+Formal training and supervision activities comprise approximately 25% of an intern’s weekly schedule.
+Clinical service delivery hours are limited to no more than 50% of an intern's time.
 The training director, all primary supervisors, and all consulting staff have appropriate licenses and credentials.

 Below are typical time allocations for each major activity in which interns participate fall through summer semesters.
 Interns are expected to work 40 hours per week.

-- Multicultural Seminar: 1.5 hours weekly for fall, 1.5 hours biweekly for spring and summer terms
+- Multicultural Seminar: 1.5 hours weekly for fall and spring terms

 - Group Therapy Seminar: 1 hour weekly for fall and spring terms